kabirt7/postcode-api/README.md

 - testing is already initialised when making a Sprint Boot Application with SB Initalizr

-- an example of a basic 'smoke' test
+- an example of a basic 'smoke' test ("A "smoke test" is a type of software testing that focuses on quickly checking whether the basic functionality of a system or component works correctly.")

 ```java
 @SpringBootTest(webEnvironment = WebEnvironment.RANDOM_PORT) // prevents testing conflicts